Anterior Hip Replacement

 - More natural feel

-Baton Rouge, LA Hip Surgeon: Direct Anterior Approach
+Baton Rouge, LA Hip Surgeon: Anterior Hip Replacement

-Dr. Craig C. Greene is a fellowship-trained, board-certified orthopaedic surgeon specializing in traumatology, sports medicine, joint replacement, and the direct anterior approach to hip replacement.
+Dr. Craig C. Greene is a fellowship-trained, board-certified orthopaedic surgeon specializing in joint replacement and anterior hip replacement.
 Through his practice in Baton Rouge, LA, Dr. Greene provides his patients with safe and effective treatment methods that work to alleviate joint pain and return patients to previous levels of activity.
-For more information about joint replacement and the anterior approach to hip replacement surgery, schedule an appointment with Dr. Greene at his offices, conveniently located on Bluebonnet Boulevard.
+For more information about anterior hip replacement, please call (225) 380-0341 to schedule an appointment with Dr. Greene at his offices, conveniently located on Bluebonnet Boulevard.